jdcloudcom/en/documentation/Marketplace/Marketplace/ISV/Product-Enter/Image-Safe-Standard.md

 c) CentOS: Automatically update with the yum update command

-Check the machine security status:
+Check Endpoint Security Status:

 a) Windows: Task Manager -> Process, check if there is a jdcloudhids process

-b) Linux: ps - ef  | grep jdcloudhids, check if if there is a jdcloudhids process
+b) Linux: ps - ef  | grep jdcloudhids, check if there is a jdcloudhids process

 1.3 Important component safety
 The components listed below must ensure that no vulnerabilities are exploited: